HollyMccoy/CSE_project/README.md

 # Nielsen Ambient Noise Sound Classifier for Attentiveness
 CSE senior capstone project with Nielsen

+To install all necessary requirements, refer to the commandline folder.

 List of sound categories:
 - Bird noises
 - Cat meowing